ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 challenge.

-2. If the Client already has a token available that satisfies the token challenge, it can skip to step 6 and redeem its token.
+2. If the Client already has a token available that satisfies the token challenge, e.g., because the Client has a cache of previously issued tokens, it can skip to step 6 and redeem its token.
 Otherwise, it invokes the issuance protocol to request a token from the designated Issuer.

 3. The first step in the issuance protocol is attestation.
 Specifically, the Attester performs attestation checks on the Client.
 These checks